IsaacCheng9/trading-portfolio-tracker/README.md

 ![CI](https://github.com/IsaacCheng9/trading-portfolio-tracker/actions/workflows/pytest.yml/badge.svg)

-A platform for monitoring and managing your investment portfolios with real-time market data integration from Yahoo Finance, developed with PyQt6.
+A platform for monitoring and managing your investment portfolios with real-time market data integration from Yahoo Finance, developed with Qt.

 ## Usage